adamcandy/QGIS-Meshing/README.md

 With a green light, the changes will be merged in.
 Thanks!

+### Current development

+Current development focus is on a test engine to ensure the plugins are robust.

 ### Resources for developers

 The plugins are written in Python, each being a [Python package](http://docs.python.org/2/tutorial/modules.html#packages).